This post may contain affiliate links. Please see our disclosure policy.

 - Croutons

-You will need about ¾ lb (340 g) of unprepared onions and ¾ lb (340 g) of kale or chard, before chopping or destemming, for this recipe.
+You will need about ¾ lb of unprepared onions and ¾ lb of kale or chard, before chopping or de-stemming, for this recipe.

 Canning White Bean and Kale Soup

 Begin by preparing your canning jars, lids, and the pressure canner itself.
-You will need seven 1-pint jars (500 ml).
-This recipe is not approved for use with quarts.
+You will need seven 1-pint jars.

-Fill the canner with a few inches (8 cm) of water, based on your manufacturer’s instructions, and palace the canner on the stovetop over low heat with the jars inside.
+Fill the canner with a few inches of water, based on your manufacturer’s instructions, and place the canner on the stovetop over low heat with the jars inside.
 This will keep them hot, which is necessary because this is a hot-pack recipe.
 The water needs to be around 180 degrees Fahrenheit, or 82 degrees Celsius.

 Drain the water from the soaked beans, placing the beans in a large stockpot.
 Cover them with fresh water.
 Bring the beans to a boil, then remove them from the heat and drain the water.